6 HIV-associated infections

 6-28 What problems may be caused by cytomegalovirus (CMV)?

 This virus commonly causes mild illness in healthy children and adults.
 Most people are infected as children.
-In HIV-infected patients with a very low CD4 count, CMV may cause retinitis (infection of the eye), encephalitis (brain infection), hepatitis, pneumonitis and bowel infection.
+In patients living with HIV with a very low CD4 count, CMV may cause retinitis (infection of the eye), encephalitis (brain infection), hepatitis, pneumonitis and bowel infection.
 This may be a primary infection or recurrence of a childhood infection.

-CMV retinitis presents with sudden impaired vision and is the commonest cause of blindness in HIV patients with low CD4 counts.
+CMV retinitis presents with sudden impaired vision and is the commonest cause of blindness in people living with HIV with low CD4 counts.
 Suspected cases must be urgently referred to hospital for diagnosis and treatment with ganciclovir.
 Visual impairment caused by CMV may be permanent.

-CMV retinitis may cause blindness in HIV patients.
+CMV retinitis may cause blindness in people living with HIV.

 6-29 What is tuberculosis co-infection?